11 Questions With Bartenders Angel Ng And Amanda Wan

 It wasn't without trepidation when we asked Angel Ng and Amanda Wan if they minded being co-stars in a shared interview.
 To our relief, both rockstars of the bartending scene were perfectly comfortable sharing the spotlight.

 "Never underestimate a community of like-minded, driven individuals working together to lift each other up," said Wan sagely.
 Whether in Malaysia or abroad, the bar and nightlife industry is more close-knit than most.
-I guess you could say that blood may be thicker than water, but cocktail syrup is thicker than blood.

 Together, Ng and Wan's accolades and achievements are innumerable.
 Separately, they go something like this: